bernardohmr/mf-zephyr-example/reports/THOUGHTS.md

-# Zephyr Cloud
+# Zephyr Cloud Exploration - Bernardo Rodrigues
-This document shows my thoughts, as a senior software developer, first impressing the Zephyr's Cloud software and services for micro-frontends with Module Federation Architecture.
+This document shows my thoughts and first impressions, as a senior software developer, of the Zephyr's Cloud software and services for micro-frontends with Module Federation Architecture.

 ## Application deployed
 > #### Main app: